pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

 # Configure Contour to support TLS termination against AWS Elastic Load Balancing

-This topic tells you how to configure Contour to accept traffic from an AWS Network LoadBalancer (NLB) that terminates TLS traffic.
+This topic tells you how to configure Contour to accept traffic from AWS LoadBalancer that terminates TLS traffic.

 For more information, see the [AWS Knowledge Center documentation](https://repost.aws/knowledge-center/terminate-https-traffic-eks-acm).